 With flower boxes full of geraniums and bougainvillea colorfully contrasting the white buildings throughout its historic center, the subtle beauty of Cisternino made a lasting impression on me.
 A town with a population of under 12,000 residents, it is one of the distinctively lovely hilltop villages of the Valle d’Itria in Italy’s Puglia region.

 After a walk around Locorotondo earlier in the morning, we drove six miles to Cisternino, passing fields, olive groves and clusters of “trulli” (the cone-shaped structures unique to this area of Puglia).
-Past the more modern developments in the outskirts of the town, we wound our way up the hill toward the Centro Storico (historic center).
+Past the more modern developments in the outskirts of the town, we wound our way up the hill toward the Centro Storico (historic center), ready to explore Cisternino on foot.

 At first, the old town appeared to be much like Locorontodo, with whitewashed buildings, narrow streets and the top of a church belltower visible from the entrance.
 But although similar to the typical architecture of the region, Cisternino has its own character with a more rustic, lived-in and slow-paced ambiance.